pingcap/docs-cn/agg-distinct-optimization.md

 ## `DISTINCT` modifier in `SELECT` statements

-The `DISTINCT` modifier specifies removal of duplicate rows from the result set. `SELECT DISTINCT` is transformed to `GROUP BY`, for example：
+The `DISTINCT` modifier specifies removal of duplicate rows from the result set. `SELECT DISTINCT` is transformed to `GROUP BY`, for example:

 ```sql
 mysql> explain SELECT DISTINCT a from t;